-SEP is offering two types of virtual STEM programming
+SEP offered two types of virtual STEM programming

 for K-12 classrooms during the spring of 2021.